ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

 permalink: /spectre/spatial/
 ---

 Spectre enables the analysis of high-dimensional imaging data, including data generated using Fluidigm’s Hyperion Imaging Mass Cytometer (IMC).
 Our current workflows support a basic (using CellProfiler) or comprehensive (using Ilastik) cell and region segmentation approach, followed by cellular and spatial analysis using FlowJo or Spectre (in R).
-To get started, see our [installation instructions](https://immunedynamics.github.io/spectre/getting-started/), and then check out the protocols and workflows [below](https://immunedynamics.io/spectre/spatial/). **Please note**: the original functions and workflows from **SpectreMAP** have now been directly incorporated in Spectre [v0.5.0 and above](https://github.com/ImmuneDynamics/Spectre/releases).

 <br/>

 ## Getting started with high-dimensional spatial analysis

+---

-Hre we provide some helpful resources and protocols for getting started.
+Here we provide some helpful resources and protocols for getting started. **Please note**: the original functions and workflows from **SpectreMAP** have now been directly incorporated in Spectre [v0.5.0 and above](https://github.com/ImmuneDynamics/Spectre/releases).

 <table class="table gmisc_table">
   <tbody>